 Q: What is a group showing?

 Teachers sometimes schedule multiple screenings of assigned videos in one of our viewing rooms.
 No need to reserve a space for one of these – just show up.
-If you can’t make a group showing then you can make a reservation to watch the film another time.
+If you can’t make a group showing then you can make a reservation to watch the film on your own time.

 Q: How will I know when the the group showings will take place and what videos will be shown?

 Teachers usually provide this information to their students.
-Also, check the reservations section of our website.
-Bulletin boards in the hallways of the Center also say what’s playing that day.
+Bulletin boards in the hallways of the Center say what’s playing that day.